MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Update-MgSecurityCaseEdiscoveryCaseTag.md

 ## SYNOPSIS
 Update the properties of an ediscoveryReviewTag object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaSecurityCaseEdiscoveryCaseTag](/powershell/module/Microsoft.Graph.Beta.Security/Update-MgBetaSecurityCaseEdiscoveryCaseTag?view=graph-powershell-beta)

 ## SYNTAX